7 Vintage Train Rides in the US That Will Take You Where No Cars Can Go

 You can choose to depart from either Chama, NM, or Antonito, CO.
 All rides are round trips, and most go to Osier station, about halfway between the two towns, before turning back to the terminus.
 Lunch is provided at the rustic Osier station.

 There is an open gondola car on all trains that passengers are welcome to use.
-Tickets for the ride to Osier in standard class are $105, up to $225 in the Victorian style Parlor Car.
+In the fall, tickets for the ride to Osier in coach are $155, up to $270 in the Victorian style Parlor Car (fares are a little cheaper in the summer.)
 Some fares include snacks and beverages on the train, and there is a snack bar.
 The trips run in the summer and fall months.

 Many of the rides are still pulled through the tunnels and mountains by the 110-year old steam locomotives.
 And you can choose your adventure on this vintage train ride: Take the Wild West Limited to experience an old-fashioned hold-up; ride in the locomotive with the engineer; or stargaze on the Great Basin Star Train and experience some of the lower-48’s darkest skies.
 The regular route runs year-round, special trips are seasonal.